castle stays in the uk

 1. Kinross House

-One of Scotland's most illustrious castles, Kinross House has a history that stretches as far back as 1257.
+One of Scotland’s most illustrious castles, Kinross House’s history stretches as far back as 1257.
 Sir William Bruce contracted the magnificent residence in 1685 as his own home.
 Through the centuries, the castle was added to and owned by various prestigious families, including King Robert II, until 2011, when it was transformed into a luxurious hotel.

 Since then, Kinross House has welcomed visitors to stay or hire the estate.
 You can hire the place for family gatherings, private parties, and the ultimate luxury experience.